zerodel/sailfish-cir/readme.md

     python path/to/your/sailfish_cir.py convert_KNIFE your/KNIFE/output/folder
     ```

-    For CIRI, this will create a .bed file and a .mapping file (a tab-delimited file contains circular RNA name and its host gene in each line) in the same folder.
+    For CIRI, this will create a .bed file in the same folder. the 'name' (4th) column  follows this  "circular_transcript@host_gene" pattern.
     For KNIFE, this will create a "summarized_knife_junction.bed" under your KNIFE output folder.
     circRNA_finder output is actually BED-format.